 First, we scheduled the commencement of my spouse’s leave with our departure day and ensured that the other car and furniture were shipped a week earlier.
 We included extra “free” days for anything that could go wrong with out-processing.
 We even moved into temporary housing on base days before our trip to rest.
 It didn’t matter that we didn’t have a home on the other end or that our furniture would take 15 days to arrive once we secured housing.
 What mattered was the spirit and attitude we adopted, and the little things that we didn’t take for granted (that could turn any road trip into disaster).

-Days leading up to our trip, I scheduled an oil change, a car wax, and had AAA create a Triptik, which included detailed (hardcopy) routes with specific on and off exits.
-They made our hotel reservations, found the best discounts, and ensured our hotels were close to freeway entrances.
+Days leading up to our trip, I scheduled an oil change, a car wax and had AAA create a Triptik, which included detailed (hardcopy) routes with specific exits.
+They made our hotel reservations, found the best discounts and ensured our hotels were close to freeway entrances.
 We scheduled an average of 8-10 driving hours daily and included “short” trip days.
 We researched the dates and times of our favorite shows in each location so we didn’t miss season finales.

 We had it all under control until nature intervened.

 Within hours of watching the nearly two-mile-long, (EF4) twister touch down in Oklahoma City – we had retreated to the family’s safe-house.
 We waited for a tornado to hit Fort Smith, and for the sirens and lightening fireworks and thunder to dissipate.

 We couldn’t prepare for everything and that’s the nature of a PCS move – sometimes you have to just go with the flow.

 We are safe now, but I’m heartbroken for those affected and the lives lost.
 Driving through the devastation to get back to the route that will take us to our new post will be difficult.